 None of the images featured in my galleries are of captive species unless explicitly stated so I take the utmost care to ensure I avoid disturbing my subjects.
 I'm continually developing my techniques and still make the odd mistake here and there but it makes those great moments even sweeter and being self taught, much of what I've learnt has been the result of doing something wrong and missing a shot.

 A few highlights in my early stages as a photographer have included winning the People's Choice award in the 2013 Gloucestershire Wildlife Trust Photo Competition, a Photo of the Week on BirdGuides and having an image used by the Cotswold Water Park Trust for a winter birds guide.
 Most recently I was awarded 1st and 2nd place in the 'Wildlife Portraits & Behaviours' category in the 2014 Gloucestershire Wildlife Trust Photo Competition, and 3rd place in the People's Choice category.
-My proudest achievement so far is getting a runner-up spot in the BirdGuides photo of the year competition (article here).
+My proudest achievement so far is getting a runner-up spot in the BirdGuides photo of the year competition (article here) though having a number of images published in the national press is also right up there.
 Such recognition is a real buzz and it inspires me to keep improving!